Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Introduction

 \subsection{Hermite recurrence}

-Indeed, there is also a \emph{major} phenomenological difference between \eqref{eq:recurrence} and the Szeg\H{o} recurrence for the circular $\beta$-ensemble.
+There is however a \emph{major} phenomenological difference between \eqref{eq:recurrence} and the Szeg\H{o} recurrence for the circular $\beta$-ensemble.
 The Gaussian $\beta$-ensemble recurrence can have three $z$-dependent regimes of $n,$ each of which has a substantially different dynamical behavior.
 To illustrate this, we consider the Hermite recurrence.
 Define for $n \ge 2$,

 Then $\{\pi_n\}$ are exactly the monic Hermite polynomials scaled to be orthogonal with respect to the weight $e^{-2N x^2}$ on $\R$.
 In particular, it follows from \eqref{eq:hermite} that with our conventions: $\E \Phi_{n} = \pi_n$ for any $n\in\N$.
 Let us record how to diagonalize the matrices $\widetilde T_k.$ \begin{lemma} For any $z \in \C$ and $t >0$ with $z^2 \neq t,$